By Ed Staskus

 “Oh, my God, look at her legs!” her mom started shouting.

 “Who let that woman in here?”
-Maggie blared.
+Maggie blew up.

 At the end of the day, what happened wasn’t off the charts.
 She broke her nose and had two black eyes along with a concussion.
+One of her teeth was loose.
 She hurt both of her knees.
 One of them had to be operated on.
 She was released three days later.
 A policemen told her afterwards if she had hit the back of the cement truck instead of the front she would have been decapitated.

 If that had happened and she had been driving a rag top instead of her hard shell, then “HEADLESS GIRL IN TOPLESS CAR” would have been the headline on the front page of the next day’s West Life News.
-As it happened, she ended up on page seven.
+As it happened, she ended up in the middle of the back page.